Lintech-1/LinguaChat/README.md

 # LinguaChat

-A mod for automatic chat message translation between players using Google Translate and DeepL.
+A minecraft mod for automatic chat message translation between players using Google Translate and DeepL.

 > [!NOTE]
 > LinguaChat makes your communication in Minecraft accessible in any language, automatically translating chat messages without interrupting gameplay!